A beginners guide to Social Impact Bonds (SIBs)

 Social Impact Bonds — or Social Outcomes Contracts as they are known today – were pioneered by Social Finance.
 They are a way to finance projects where funding is not tied to specific activities and outputs, but to the outcomes it is aiming to deliver.
-It can support long-term projects and needs three partners:

 An impact investor who can provide at risk, upfront funding with no guarantee they’ll get it back – often a private philanthropic organisation or individual